SpecFlowOSS/SpecFlow-Examples/BowlingKata/BowlingKata-Fsharp/README.md

 # BowlingKata-Fsharp example

-This example demonstrates using [SpecFlow](http://specflow.org) 2.2.x from within F#.
+This example demonstrates using [SpecFlow](http://specflow.org) 2.2.x within F#.

+Maybe you have wondered why you should use a functional-first language for SpecFlow-tests (or unit tests in general).
+Besides giving an example of how to work with F# and SpecFlow, this question should also be answered.

-As this is not simply a port of the other *BowlingKata* examples using C# or VB, the code is not identical.
+As this is not simply a port of the other *BowlingKata* examples using C# or VB, the program flow is different.
+For example, the `Game` module is written in a rather functional style.
+All methods (besides object constructors) in the `Game` module are pure functions.
+Further, the step definitions are written using some syntactic sugar provided by F#.

 In difference to the other BowlingKata example solutions in this repo, this example needs three projects: